 Interim Custody, Care and Control (ICCC) in Singapore

-There are usually three issues which will be determined in an ICCC order:
+There are usually three issues that will be determined in an ICCC order:

 Custody – refers to the right to make major decisions for the child.
 The Courts generally award joint custody to both parents.